 Walk.
 When the sun’s strength dims and shadows start to fall on homes and sidewalks.
 Walk down, straight down your street, your broken sidewalk, turn without thinking, Van Ness, Elizabeth, Fulton, Dudley.
 Walk.
 Past overgrown alleyways, past nopale bushes with tiny red fruit that cut your hands when you tried to steal them (someone once said, ‘be brave when picking cactus’), past children riding beat up bikes, skinny stray cats of every color, boys playing basketball inside a locked schoolhouse yard.
 A crumpled dollar bill to the street vendor, corn on the cob con mayonesa, queso y chile.
 Walk.
 Watch old men watering yellowed lawns as if nothing else awaited them, cholos in wifebeaters smoking on front stoops, women pushing strollers bulging with grocery bags and no children… Pit bulls bored, straining behind chain link fences, a bum with long unwashed hair swaying, absent.
 And always, a man or woman hidden in the bushes of a side porch, completely alone, suddenly emerging to greet you.
 Someone down the street singing.
 Walk, under trees flowering pink and white, sculptures of frayed palm leaves.
 The air stifling still, pressed against your skin like a warm bath.
 Walk until night envelops you, hints of wind brushing past the eyes of lit windows, crickets keen on their song.
 Listen to the train cutting diagonal across the neighborhood, its shrill call, its swish and lulling – walk, until you can walk no more, paused by the endless train tracks.

-With the battle over the bipartisan “gang of eight” immigration bill heating up, here’s a look at what the bill might do for farmworkers.
-While it’s hard to predict how these workers will behave, given a path to citizenship faster than the rest of the undocumented population, recent history offers a few interesting lessons.
+With the battle over the bipartisan “gang of eight” immigration bill heating up, I took a look at what the bill might do for farmworkers.
+While it’s hard to predict how workers will behave if given a path to citizenship faster than the rest of the undocumented population – but recent history offers a few interesting lessons.
 Just like the current legislation, the previous amnesty program of 1986 offered a special provision for legalizing farmworkers.
-What happened with those workers?
-Read the story here
+What happened?
+Read my story.

 The residents of Campo Nebraska on the outskirts of Fresno in California’s Central Valley live in shabby houses, in near complete isolation.
 The migrant camp, hemmed in front all sides by vineyards and fields, is owned by a Mexican mayordomo and houses immigrants from the village San Miguel Cuevas, Oaxaca.
 They are indigenous people, most of them Mixtecos who speak a pre-Hispanic language and little Spanish and cross into the U.S. from one of the poorest regions in Mexico.
 According to tradition, every pueblo holds an annual party for the village saint.
 Since crossing the border back and forth is difficult these days, this year the mayordomo organized the party for the camp’s residents in California.
 The highlight of these parties, other than the hand-made tortillas and the beef, is the dance presentation.
 This year, I photographed my favorite dance: la danza de los diablos.

 The smell is musty, the wooden floorboards rotten, the original owners long dead.
 But the century-old Chinese herb shop with its towering armoire of small wooden drawers can still be found nearly intact behind a set of heavy metal doors.
 Herb bundles sit on dust-coated shelves; wafer-thin paper used by the doctor to wrap the herbs hangs on a rack by a counter, stained with bird droppings.
 In the back and upstairs, where the herbalist and his family lived, pigeons nest.
-The last herbalist, Dr. Jack Chow, died in the early 1950s.
-With his death disappeared the customers who drank their herbs at the counter, the men who gathered around a stove to gossip, and the translators who assisted English-speaking and Mexican patrons.
-The herb shop and its interiors endured in this community in the rural central California town of Hanford that traces its roots to 1887.
-My colleague Jes Therkelsen and I recently filmed a short documentary on Hanford’s China Alley for the International Documentary Challenge.
-A local preservation society is working to save the herb shop and other buildings in China Alley from their deterioration.
+The last herbalist, Dr. Jack Chow, died in the early 1950’s.
+With his death disappeared the customers who drank their herbs at the counter, the men who gathered around the stove to gossip, and the translators who assisted English-speaking and Mexican patrons.
+The herb shop and its interiors endured, undisturbed in this community in the rural central California town of Hanford that traces its roots to 1887.
+My colleague Jes Therkelsen and I recently filmed a short documentary on Hanford’s China Alley.
+A local preservation society is working to save the herb shop and other buildings.